Size: 68 x 90 cm

 Exhibited: Royal Academy, 1858; International Exhibition, London, 1862

 Original caption: ‘I had the honour of bringing Mr. Pope up to London, from our retreat in the forest of Windsor, to dress à la mode, and introduce at Will’s Coffee Room’ (Sir C. Wogan’s letter to Swift)

 Pope’s Introduction to Dryden was owned in 1862, when it was shown at the International Exhibition at South Kensington in London, by a W. Reed.
 It descended to Canon Martin Reed by 1924.
-It was put up for auction at Sotheby’s in London on 10 November 1981 and 12 November 1992, and again in 1998, and is still in private ownership.
+It was put up for auction at Sotheby’s in London on 10 November 1981, Sotheby’s in New York on 16 December 1983, Sotheby’s in London on 12 November 1992, and again in 1998, and is still in private ownership.

 A sketch of the man on the left hand side, standing on the upturned chair, was executed in 1857 and sold by Abbott & Holder to a private owner for £150 on 26 October 1991.